 Different cats produce different quantities and proportions of the various allergens.
 And different people have different reactions to the different allergens.
 This means that it is virtually impossible to state that any cat will be universally hypoallergenic.
 However, people with cat allergies may react more or less to certain individual cats depending upon the ratios of the allergens produced by the cats.

 Some breeds of cats appear, on average, to produce relatively smaller quantities of the major allergens.
 Abyssinians, Devon Rexes, and Siberians all are purported to fit this bill.
-However, individual cats may produce more of the allergens than average members of their breeds, so a person with cat allergies may still suffer from symptoms when exposed to a member of a "hypoallergenic" breed.
+However, individual cats may produce more of the allergens than average members of their breeds, so a person with cat allergies may still suffer from symptoms when exposed to a member of a “hypoallergenic cats” breed.

-A company named Allerca has earned notoriety for selling (at very high prices) cats who are purported to have been genetically engineered to be hypoallergenic.
-The company's claims have been met with a bit of skepticism, but the cats are still for sale (if you have an extra $7,000 to $28,000 to spend).
-I don't have much experience with these animals, so I'd be curious to hear the experiences of anyone who owns one.
-Genetically engineered hypoallergenic cats are a great idea in theory, but I have yet to see significant evidence that practice matches theory -- at least for now.
+A company named Allerca has earned notoriety for selling (at very high prices) cats who are purported to have been genetically engineered to be hypoallergenic cats.
+The company’s claims have been met with a bit of skepticism, but the cats are still for sale (if you have an extra $7,000 to $28,000 to spend).
+I don’t have much experience with these animals, so I’d be curious to hear the experiences of anyone who owns one.
+Genetically engineered hypoallergenic cats are a great idea in theory, but I have yet to see significant evidence that practice matches theory — at least for now.

 Although in my experience no cat can be called definitively hypoallergenic, you can take steps to reduce the effect of cats on allergic people who live with them.